ixofoundation/ixo-multiclient-sdk/README.md

 The [Bonds Module](https://github.com/ixofoundation/ixo-blockchain/tree/a161b2ef40ca56dd066bc0b1eb21913174c65b89/x/bonds) provides universal token bonding curve functions to mint, burn or swap any token in a Cosmos blockchain.
 - `./codegen/ixo/bonds/v1beta1/query`
 - `./codegen/ixo/bonds/v1beta1/tx`

+> **⚠️ Disabled on IXO mainnet (v8):** as of the v8 upgrade the bonds module is intentionally disabled on-chain (emergency security measure).
+Bonds **queries** still work, but any state-changing bonds message (`MsgCreateBond`, `MsgBuy`, `MsgSell`, …) is rejected by the chain with `the bonds module is disabled` (this surfaces as a thrown `BroadcastTxError`, not a failed-tx response).
+The proto types remain in the SDK for decoding historical data and for chains where the module is enabled.

 #### Cosmos Modules
 Available at the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) repository.